 Welcome to 2021!

-Wishing all members a happy and safe new year.
+Wishing all visitors to the site a happy and safe new year.

-The other important area in which the Society is involved in is in scrutinising Greenwich planning policy.
-The Society and other community groups have been rigorous in challenging recent proposed developments.
-We were delighted to report that both the Rockwell development proposals at Anchor & Hope and the Meyer Tower development in Woolwich were rejected in 2020.
-For further information on other planning issues the Society is involved in as we enter 2021, please go to Planning tab at the top of the page.
+And as for the future, the other important area in which the Society is involved in is in scrutinising Greenwich planning policy.
+The Society has been rigorous in challenging recent proposed residential and retail developments.
+We had a number of successes in 2020, and were delighted to report that both the Rockwell development proposals at Anchor & Hope and the Meyer Tower development in Woolwich were rejected.

 We wish you all the best wishes for 2021, stay safe and keep well.